PenguRengu/Pengulu/README.md

 # Get started
 ## Step 1
-Download the .jar and and it to your project
+Download the .jar and it to your project
 ## Step 2 - Create a the main class
 #### TestRun.java
 ```